-WASHINGTON, D.C. – The National Council for Behavioral Health announced its support for the week-long Mental Health First Aid training program beginning today in Manchester, N.H.
+WASHINGTON, D.C. – The National Council for Mental Wellbeing announced its support for the week-long Mental Health First Aid training program beginning today in Manchester, N.H.
 The program will train 30 future instructors from across the state, who will in turn prepare police officers, educators and school administrators, human resource directors, veterans and military families as well as members of faith communities to identify the signs of mental health illness and connect individuals with care.

 The week-long training was kicked off with a press conference featuring state political and health leaders, including Senator Kelly Ayotte (N.H.), who sponsored the Mental Health First Aid Act of 2013; Rep. Ann McLane Kuster, who represents New Hampshire’s second district; Suellen Griffin, Executive Director of West Central Behavioral Health in Lebanon, N.H.; and Chuck Ingoglia, Senior Vice President of Public Policy for the National Council.
 Remarks focused on the importance of Mental Health First Aid and the increasingly valuable role it plays helping citizens identify mental health needs, connect individuals with care and safely deescalate crisis situations if needed.

 “Mental Health First Aid training teaches those on the front lines how to help individuals in crisis and direct them to proper treatment in the community,” said Senator Ayotte.
 “I’ve worked across party lines in the Senate to introduce legislation to boost Mental Health First Aid, and this week’s program in New Hampshire highlights the importance of this training to those who work in schools, hospitals, and law enforcement, as well as the benefits of training first responders, members of veterans service organizations, and other community leaders.”